Undergraduate Courses 2014

 Support and guidance

-This is a supportive and friendly department in which staff have been officially commended for their high levels of student support and commitment to learning and course development.
+This is a supportive and friendly school in which staff have been officially commended for their high levels of student support and commitment to learning and course development.
 Should you choose to undertake a year’s work placement, this support will continue as a supervisor will stay in close contact and visit you two or three times at your workplace.

 Application and selection - what are we looking for?